cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 }
 ```

-The `client_id` and `client_secret` properties have to contain your client id and secret respectively.
-They basically act as a username and password to authenticate your client.
+-   The `client_id` and `client_secret` properties have to contain your client id and secret respectively.
+They will be validated to check that you can get an access token.

-The `audience` property must always be set to `https://api.publiq.be`.
+-   The `audience` property **must** always be set to `https://api.publiq.be`.

-Lastly the `grant_type` determines which authentication flow should be used.
+-   The `grant_type` determines which authentication flow should be used.
 In this case it has to be `client_credentials` to get a client access token.

 After sending your request you will get a response with a JSON body like this: